Crazy Horses (album)

-Crazy Horses is the fourth studio album by the American singing group The Osmonds, released in 1972.
-It reached number 14 on the Billboard Top LPs chart on December 23, 1972.
+Crazy Horses is the fourth studio album by the American singing group The Osmonds, released in 1972 by Kolob Records and distributed by MGM Records.
+It entered the Billboard Top LPs chart on October 14, where it reached number 14 on December 23, 1972.
 Two singles were released in support of the album, "Hold Her Tight" and "Crazy Horses", both of which reached number 14 on the Billboard Hot 100 singles chart.
 It was certified Gold by the RIAA on January 24, 1973.